 Germans are loyal and trustworthy folks.
-However, there are some false friends in the German language that may confuse the English speaker or his mind.
+However, some false friends in the German language may confuse the English speaker or his mind.

 Being told in German that taking Gift is to be avoided shouldn’t be surprising, not because Germans have ulterior motives, but because Gift in German means poison in English.